aleksey-makarov/aiken-auction/README.md

 ### Listing

-To participate in the auction, *seller* issues a transaction with uTXO to the contract address.
+To participate in the auction, *seller* issues a transaction with eUTxO to the contract address.
-This uTXO should have exactly one token as its value and data of type `LotData`.
+This eUTxO should have exactly one token as its value and data of type `LotData`.

 ```Rust
 type Bid {